carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ~~~
 {: .source}

-The first line in this example creates a variable `chromosome_ch`. `chromosome_ch` is a queue channel  containing the four values specified as a parameter in the `of` method.
+The first line in this example creates a variable `chromosome_ch`. `chromosome_ch` is a queue channel  containing the four values specified as arguments in the `of` method.
+The `view` operator will print one line per item in a list.
 Therefore the `view` operator on the second line will print four lines one for each element in the channel:

 ~~~
 chr1